news4global

 The preparation of the financial statements in conformity with accounting

-principles generally accepted in the U.S. requires management to make estimates
+principles generally accepted in the

 and assumptions that affect the reported amounts of assets, liabilities,